 Command parameters: Two numbers separated by a semicolon (;) denote port index and MCSC channel index.
+For an MCSC-disabled port, the channel index is 0.

 Reply parameters: TCP role as shown in the following table.

 0 TCP server

 1 TCP client

 2 Mixed